Dark Chocolate – Secret health benefits

 6) Dark Chocolate is High in Vitamins and Minerals

 Dark chocolate contains a number of vitamins and minerals that can support your health.
-Dark chocolate contains some of the following vitamins and minerals in high concentrations:
+It contains some of the following vitamins and minerals in high concentrations:

-The copper and potassium in dark chocolate help prevent against stroke and cardiovascular ailments.
+The copper and potassium in it help prevent against stroke and cardiovascular ailments.
 The iron in chocolate protects against iron deficiency anaemia, and the magnesium in chocolate helps prevent type 2 diabetes, high blood pressure and heart disease.